blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 How does that relate to optimization?

-I wondered the same thing, at first -- do not dismay.
+I wondered the same thing at first -- do not dismay.

 The Metropolis–Hastings algorithm was originally developed to approximate probability distributions by generating a sequence of samples such that, after many iterations, the frequency of samples at any point, $x$, approximates the probability density, $P(x)$.